Loading...

 CATALYS® Precision Laser System

-The most recent technological advancement used by Dr. Goosey is the CATALYS® Precision Laser System from Abbott Medical Optics.
-The CATALYS® System utilizes Femtosecond laser assisted cataract surgery technology, that offers a reproducible, noninvasive technique which replaces the least predictable and most technically demanding steps of conventional cataract surgeries, and ultimately improves post-op recovery.
-With the introduction of the blade-free laser cataract technique, patients are gaining their new stellar vision at a much faster rate than with the traditional surgical technique.
+The CATALYS® Precision Laser System from Abbott Medical Optics represents a significant advancement in cataract surgery technology.
+The system utilizes Femtosecond laser assisted cataract surgery, offering a reproducible, noninvasive technique which replaces the most unpredictable and technically demanding steps of conventional cataract surgeries, and ultimately improving post-operative recovery.
+With the introduction of the blade-free laser cataract technique, patients are gaining their new and improved vision much faster than with the traditional methods.

 With the CATALYS® System, we can provide the most sophisticated cataract removal procedure in the world.
 This innovative laser assisted surgical technology allows for a much safer, gentler, and more accurate outcome from cataract surgery.
-Dr. Goosey is one of only a few physicians offering the use of Laser technology to improve the surgical procedure to replace an IOL; and Houston Eye Associates is proud to be just one of two practices in the Houston area with this state of the art laser technology!
+Dr. Goosey is among the few physicians using laser technology to improve the surgical procedure for IOL replacement; and Houston Eye Associates is proud to be just one of two practices in the Houston area with this state of the art laser technology!

 Catalys Opthalmic Laser